microsoft/ignite-learning-paths-training-aiml/aiml30/demosetup.md

     ![Create VM](https://globaleventcdn.blob.core.windows.net/assets/aiml/aiml30/CreateNotebookVM.gif)

-## Upload Dataset to Workspace Blob Storage
+## Upload Dataset to Workspace Blob Storage and Save to Local
-The datasets needed are created weekly with updated dates to allow your demo to be predicting future weeks.
-Below are the steps to get the new dataset and add it to the Azure Machine Learning Storage account.
+The dataset needed is created weekly with updated dates to allow your demo to be predicting future weeks.
+Below are the steps to get the new dataset and add it to the Azure Machine Learning Storage account and the demo data app.

 1. Download dataset to local from [here](https://globaleventcdn.blob.core.windows.net/assets/aiml/aiml30/datasets/ForecastingData.csv)
 2. Open Azure Storage Explorer - [Download Here](https://azure.microsoft.com/en-us/features/storage-explorer/).
 3. Navigate to `azureml-blobstore-<guid>`
 4. Create a new folder called `datasets`
 5. Upload the dataset
-6. Replace the local dataset with the downloaded file in the `IgniteAimlDataApp/Datasets` Folder.

 ## Get the C# Demo App
 The first demo is with VS Code and the C# IgniteAimlDataApp.
 This is to demonstrate how to do the data processing and highlight that the it can be done in any language.